farazintagleo/farazintagleo/README.md

 ## About Me

 Hello!
-I'm **Faraz Ali**, a Full Stack Engineer from Pakistan.
+I'm **Faraz Ali**, a Full Stack Engineer.
 With expertise in both frontend and backend development, I am passionate about building robust, scalable web applications.
 I am always eager to learn new technologies and find innovative solutions to complex problems.

 📫 **Contact Information:**